Written by Richard Perry

 • Shares Account – Best for traders who prefer to invest in real stocks.

-• Islamic Account – Swap-free account, designed to comply with Shariah law, which bans the payment or receipt of interest; No rollover fees are charged.
+• Islamic Account – Swap-free account, designed to comply with Shariah law, which bans the payment or receipt of interest.
+No rollover fees are charged.

-Demo account
+Demo Account

 XM’s Demo account gives traders the chance to practice and upgrade their trading skills in a risk-free environment, replicating real trading conditions.
 This account mimics live trading conditions on popular third-party solutions such as the MT4 and MT5.
 On the other hand, experienced traders could use this account to test new strategies without risking any real funds.

-Standard account
+Standard Account

 XM’s Standard account gives traders access to all the available instruments with zero commissions.
 There are as many as 11 base currencies to choose from and a $5 minimum deposit.
-As with traditional standard accounts, 1 Lot has a contract size of 100,000 units.
-This means that trading 1 Lot of EUR/USD is the equivalent of $10 per pip.
-The leverage you can use will depend upon the entity (and therefore regulatory jurisdiction) that you have opened your Standard account under:
+As with traditional standard accounts, 1 lot has a contract size of 100,000 units.
+This means that trading 1 lot of EUR/USD is the equivalent of $10 per pip.
+The leverage you can use will depend upon the entity (and therefore regulatory jurisdiction) that you have opened your Standard account under.

-• Accounts, registered under Belize regulation offer lower levels of retail client protection, with the leverage you can use as high as 1:1000 on some instruments such as Forex.
+• Accounts registered under Belize regulation offer lower levels of retail client protection, with the leverage you can use as high as 1:1000 on some instruments such as Forex.
 Indices feature lower leverage at 1:100 times or 1:200, whilst commodities offer leverage of 1:50.

 Ultra Low Account

 XM’s Ultra Low Account, available across several entities of the broker, is ideally suited to the needs of high-volume traders who prioritize cost-efficiency.
 The minimum deposit required to open such an account is $5.
-Traders have accesss to all financial instruments supported by the broker, such as Forex, metals, indices, crypto, stocks, and commodities.
+Traders have access to all financial instruments supported by the broker, such as Forex, metals, indices, crypto, stocks, and commodities.

 Micro Account

 • The Micro account provides traders with the same features as the Standard account, however, the equivalent contract size of trading 1 Lot is 100 times lower.
-The contract size of 1 Lot equals 1,000 units.
-In other words, when opening a trade with the Micro account, a 1 Lot position on EUR/USD gives you exposure to $0.1 per pip (or 10 cents per pip) movement.
+The contract size of 1 lot equals 1,000 units.
+In other words, when opening a trade with the Micro account, a 1 lot position on EUR/USD gives you exposure to $0.1 per pip (or 10 cents per pip) movement.

 XM Zero Account

-In addition to the tight spreads and competitive commissions, Zero Account holders will benefit from:
+In addition to the tight spreads and competitive commissions, Zero account holders will benefit from:

 • A minimum deposit requirement of $5, similar to the one for Standard accounts.